SYZ mirror symmetry for toric varieties: Mirror symmetry for toric Calabi-Yau varieties

 over which the Lagrangian torus fibers behave differently in a Floer-theoretic sense.

-To explain what is going on, let us consider the virtual numbers of {\em Maslov index 2} stable disks in $X$ bounded by fibers of $\rho$, or more precsiely, the genus 0 open Gromov-Witten invariants defined as in Definition \ref{defn:openGW}.
+To explain what is going on, let us consider the genus 0 open Gromov-Witten invariants defined as in Definition \ref{defn:openGW}, or in other words, the virtual counts of {\em Maslov index 2} stable disks in $X$ bounded by fibers of $\rho$.
 Here, Maslov index 2 means, geometrically, that the stable disks intersect with the hypersurface $D_\epsilon$ at only one point with multiplicity one.
-As one moves from one chamber to the other by crossing the wall $H$, the virtual numbers of Maslov index 2 disks bounded by the corresponding Lagrangian tours fiber will jump, exhibiting a {\em wall-crossing phenomenon}.
+As one moves from one chamber to the other by crossing the wall $H$, the virtual counts of Maslov index 2 disks bounded by the corresponding Lagrangian torus fiber would jump, exhibiting a {\em wall-crossing phenomenon}.

-It was proved in \cite{CLL12} that fibers over $B_-$ bound only one (family) of Maslov index 2 disks, so that the corresponding generating function of open Gromov-Witten invariants has just one term with coefficient 1; while fibers over $B_+$ bound as many Maslov index 2 disks as a moment map Lagrangian torus fiber, so that the corresponding generating function of open Gromov-Witten invariants has (possibly infinitely) many terms.
+It was proved in \cite{CLL12} that fibers over the chamber $B_-$ bound only one (family) of Maslov index 2 disks, so that the corresponding generating function of open Gromov-Witten invariants has just one term with coefficient 1; while fibers over $B_+$ bound as many Maslov index 2 disks as a moment map Lagrangian torus fiber, so that the corresponding generating function of open Gromov-Witten invariants has (possibly infinitely) many terms.
 The resulting {\em wall-crossing factor} is exactly what we need in order to get the correct mirror.
-More precisely, we modify the gluing between the complex charts $\check{X}_+ = TB_+/\Lambda$ and $\check{X}_- = TB_-/\Lambda$ using the wall-crossing factor, and this will exactly cancel the nontrivial monodromy of the complex structure around the discriminant locus $\Gamma \subset B$.\footnote{We remark that there is no scattering phenomenon in this case because there is only one wall, so no further corrections are needed.}

-\begin{thm}[\cite{CLL12}, Theorem 4.37] The SYZ mirror for the toric Calabi-Yau manifold $X$ is given by the family of affine hypersurfaces\footnote{Strictly speaking, this is the SYZ mirror for the complement $X\setminus D_\epsilon$ only; the mirror of $X$ itself is given by the Landau-Ginzburg model $(\check{X}, W)$ where the superpotential is the function $W := u$.}